Siege of Vicksburg: Louisiana operations

 "Whistling Dick" was the name given to this Confederate 18-pounder because of the peculiar noise made by its projectiles.
 It was part of the defensive batteries facing the Mississippi River at Vicksburg.
 On May 28, 1863, its fire sank USS Cincinnati.

 Throughout the siege Union and Confederate forces kept busy in a supporting role on the Louisiana side of the Mississippi River.
 Lt.
 Gen. Edmund Kirby Smith, commander of the Trans-Mississippi Department, received a telegraph from Pemberton on May 9 requesting that he move against Grant's communication lines along the Mississippi River.
 Grant had established important supply depots at Milliken's Bend, Young's Point, and Lake Providence, all within Smith's jurisdiction, but Smith failed to recognize the importance of Pemberton's situation.
-It was not until June when Smith finally took action on Pemberton's request, directing Maj.
+It was not until June that Smith finally took action on Pemberton's request, directing Maj.
 Gen. Richard Taylor to "do something" in support of the Vicksburg garrison.
 Taylor commanded the District of Western Louisiana and developed a three-pronged campaign against Grant's three supply depots.
 All three of Taylor's assaults were defeated at the Battle of Milliken's Bend, the Battle of Young's Point, and the Battle of Lake Providence.

 In response to the growing Confederate activity in the area, Grant decided to dispatch troops from the Vicksburg trenches across the river.
 The presence of Maj.
 Gen. John G. Walker's Confederate division on the Louisiana side was of particular concern; its presence could possibly aid any Confederate attempt to escape from Vicksburg.
 Therefore, Brig.
 Gen. Alfred W. Ellet's Mississippi Marine Brigade and Joseph A. Mower's brigade from Sherman's corps were ordered to the vicinity of Milliken's Bend.
 Mower and Ellet were to cooperate against Walker's division, which was stationed in the vicinity of Richmond, Louisiana.
 Richmond was also an important supply line providing Vicksburg with food from Louisiana.
 On June 15, Ellet and Mower defeated Walker and destroyed Richmond.

 Ellet's men returned to De Soto Point and constructed an artillery battery targeting an iron foundry recasting spent Union artillery shells.
 Construction was begun on June 19, which placed a 20-pounder Parrott rifle in a casemate of railroad iron.
 The targeted foundry was destroyed on June 25 and the next day a second Parrott gun was added to the battery, which continued to harass the defenders until the garrison's surrender.

 Additional Confederate activity in Louisiana occurred on June 29 at Goodrich's Landing when they attacked a plantation and an army training center run by former slaves.
 The Confederates destroyed the plantations and captured over a hundred former slaves before disengaging in the face of Ellet's Marines.
 Confederate raids such as these were disruptive and caused damage, but they were only minor setbacks and demonstrated that the Confederates could cause only momentary disturbances in the area.